Industry News // May 25, 2021

 “Assessing and tending to abandoned properties creates cleaner spaces for residents while addressing environmental risks,” said Sen. Amy Klobuchar.
-“I’m pleased that the EPA is making this investment in Forest Park, Newport, St. Paul Park, and Mankato, putting real resources behind efforts to strengthen our state’s neighborhoods and habitats.”
+“I’m pleased that the EPA is making this investment in Forest Lake, Newport, St. Paul Park, and Mankato, putting real resources behind efforts to strengthen our state’s neighborhoods and habitats.”

 “We need to promote environmental justice in Minnesota by addressing industrial and commercial pollution across the state, especially in low-income communities and communities of color.
 These grants will help Minnesota clean up contaminated properties including a former gas station, former feed mill, former grocery store and a vacant strip mall.
 Not only will this make the environment healthier for families, but it’ll revitalize neighborhoods and create economic opportunity,” said Sen. Tina Smith.